jwaibel/proxmox_dashing/README.md

-# proxmox_dashing
-Dashing for proxmox cluster monitoring
+Check out http://shopify.github.com/dashing for more information.